How to Support Literacy Volunteers of Greater New Haven

 AA: Are there other ways I can help out?

 MF: Literacy Volunteers is truly a volunteer organization.
 We have a very small skeletal staff who are spread very thin.
 Therefore, we rely upon and welcome volunteers to assist us in a variety of capacities.
 In addition to our volunteer tutors, volunteer positions may include assisting with reception at the front desk, helping out with our fundraising efforts, and assisting us in managing various social media platforms, to name a few.
 Serving on our board of directors is also a way of helping our organization.

 Donations of goods and services in all amounts can be very helpful.
 For example, a $100 donation in the form of a gift certificate to a food establishment can help us provide refreshments for an event or for tutor training.

 We also receive in-kind donations, which are donations of goods or services.
-For example, the donation of our office space allows us to apply the funds we would have needed for rent towards programming.
+For example, the donation of our office space allows us to apply funds to programming which we would have needed for rent.

-As a volunteer tutor with Literacy Volunteers for over two years, I can attest to how rewarding the experience can be.
-The commitment and caliber of my fellow tutors are impressive, the students are so appreciative, and Literacy Volunteers staff make sure the program is always running smoothly.
+Naomi Shiloh, AccentAccurate founder: As a New Haven volunteer tutor with Literacy Volunteers for over two years, I can attest to how rewarding the experience can be.
+The commitment and caliber of my fellow tutors are impressive, the students are so appreciative, and the Literacy Volunteers staff members make sure the program is always running smoothly.

 As an accent reduction coach, I am passionate about language and communication, and I am thrilled to be a part of an organization that ensures everyone has access to literacy and English instruction.
 I hope you’ll consider supporting Literacy Volunteers, too.